 We were in Cuba visiting the family we had left behind a decade earlier.
-We were one of the first groups to travel back to Cuba under the Family Reunification Act.
-This was an agreement entered into by both the Cuban and American governments to allow family members living in the US the opportunity to visit relatives on the island.
+Ours was one of the first groups to travel back to Cuba under the Family Reunification Act.
+This was a recent agreement of the Cuban and American governments that allowed family members living in the US the opportunity to visit relatives on the island.

 Like a lot of Cuban families, ours had been split along political lines.
 After supporting the Revolution from its infancy, my Dad broke with it in the early Sixties.
 He felt the original promises of the Revolution — a return to democracy after Batista, with the Constitution of 1940 as guide — had been betrayed.
 He called the Castro gang the real counter-revolutionaries.
-After the nationalization of private property — including my Dad’s humble-single pump Sinclair station — and the declaration by Castro that communism, not democracy was the future for Cuba, Dad filed the necessary paperwork to emigrate to this country.
-I can only imagine the pain Dad must have felt leaving his family and friends behind and move to a country that spoke a different language and lived a different culture.
-He was only allowed to take with him the clothes on his back.
+After the nationalization of private property — including my Dad’s humble-single pump Sinclair station — and the declaration by Castro that communism, not democracy, was the future for Cuba, Dad filed the necessary paperwork for our family to emigrate to this country.
+I can only imagine the pain Dad must have felt leaving his family and friends behind to move to a country that spoke a different language and lived a different culture.
+He was only allowed to take with him the clothes he was wearing.

 About a quarter of my family did the same thing.
 The other three quarters stayed behind with different degrees of involvement in the Castro government.
 Some close relatives, believers in and defenders of the Revolution, were high up in governmental circles.
 I loved these people as much as I loved the ones that made it across the Florida Straits.
 My Dad taught me that.
 I never heard him say one negative, unloving thing about any family member that had chosen differently than him.
 He had a big, accepting heart.

-On the day of his death, I saw my father embrace his older brother — who had refused to speak to him after he announced his intention to emigrate — with joy and acceptance.
+On the day of his death, I saw my father embrace his older brother — who had refused to speak to him after Dad announced his intention to emigrate — with joy and acceptance.
 They cried together over my Grandpa’s tomb in a Havana cemetery.
-Dad was living in the US when Grandpa had died.
-It was as if nothing had happened between the brothers except maybe a minor disagreement or a stupid argument.
+Dad was already living in the US when Grandpa died.
+It was as if nothing had happened between the brothers, except maybe a minor disagreement or a stupid argument.
 Dad was the most generous person I have ever known and he didn’t waste time in holding on to resentments.